 When hair loss is permanent, the follicles are dormant or scarred, which means no chance of new hair growth.

-What Causes Permanent Hair Loss?
+What Causes Permanent Loss of Hair?

 There are many underlying reasons for permanent hair loss, which differ from person to person.
 Here’s a look at the most common reasons.

-Prolonged Hair Treatments
+Prolonged Hair Treatments Can Cause Hair Loss

 This is believed to be an autoimmune disease whereby the body attacks the hair follicles, resulting in localised hair loss that can happen anywhere on the head or body.
 There is also an understanding that alopecia areata has an inherited predisposition, meaning it’s likely someone else in the family suffers from it.
 It affects men, women and children, and while it’s permanent in some cases, it often resolves itself with treatment within a year.